dani-renner/dani-renner/README.md

 ### Hello all! 👋

-- :space_invader: I’m currently a full-time software engineer at Clear Measure.
+- :space_invader: I’m currently looking for a full-time remote software engineer position.
 - :books:  I am reading The Phoenix Project, and The Dev-Ops Handbook!
 - :mortar_board: I graduated from the Full-stack boot camp Epicodus!
 - :performing_arts: I have a BA in Theatre Arts